vlitzke/jekyll-theme-prologue/reading-list.md

 - Nabokov: *Pnin*
 - Nicholls, David: *One Day*
 - Penny, Louise: *Still Life*
-- Reilly, Matthew: *The Secret Runners of New York*
 - Rushdie, Salman: *The Golden House*
 - Safina, Carl: *Becoming Wild*
 - Singer, Margaret & Lalich, Janja: *Cults in Our Midst*